davegoblue/TestCodingShortcuts/README.md

 * InitialCardGameAnalysis_202301_v002 runs all unique hands with suits 2-1-1-1
 * InitialCardGameAnalysis_202301_v002 runs all unique hands with suits 5, 4-1, and 3-2
 * InitialCardGameAnalysis_202301_v002 runs all unique hands with suits 3-1-1
+* InitialCardGameAnalysis_202301_v002 full database for hand mappings and results